Wandering Spirit (album)

-Wandering Spirit is the third solo album by Mick Jagger.
-Released in 1993, it was his only solo album release of the 1990s.
+Wandering Spirit is the third solo album by Mick Jagger, released in 1993.
+It became his only solo album released in the 1990s, and was co-produced by Jagger with Rick Rubin.
+The album was commercially successful, reaching No. 12 in the UK and No. 11 in the US, getting a gold certification from the RIAA.

 Background

 Following The Rolling Stones' Steel Wheels (1989), Jagger began writing new material for what would become Wandering Spirit.
 In January 1992, after landing Rick Rubin as co-producer, Jagger recorded the album in Los Angeles over seven months until September 1992, recording simultaneously as Keith Richards was making Main Offender.

 Jagger kept the celebrity guests to a minimum on Wandering Spirit, only having Lenny Kravitz as a vocalist on his cover of Bill Withers' "Use Me" and bassist Flea from Red Hot Chili Peppers on three tracks.

 Following the end of The Rolling Stones' Sony Music contract and their signing to Virgin Records, Jagger elected to sign with Atlantic Records (which had signed the Stones in the 1970s) to distribute what would be his only album with the label.